Click the scales for TimsLaw.com homeTimsLaw.com

 Possible Future Projects

 • Building a database summarizing important and new employment law cases.
-(This might be more doable with a PHP-based site rather than an old fashioined HTML site).
+(This might be more doable with a PHP-based site rather than an old fashioned HTML site).
+(I am now a PHP-based site, which is much more susceptible to breaking down)

-• Convert TimsLaw.com to a PHP database site (working on it)
+• Convert TimsLaw.com to a PHP database site (done)

 ***** END OF ARTICLE *****